DSC-Capstone/dsc-capstone.github.io/mentors.md

 |Possible Extensions|2-3|
 |Elevator Pitch for Quarter 2 Project|1|

-We will not "enforce" the above schedule; feel free to move at a pace that is appropriate for your domain.
+We will not "enforce" the above outline; feel free to move at a pace that is appropriate for your domain.

 ### Websites